-ALIGN exists to connects a global community of researchers and thought leaders to challenge and change harmful gender norms affecting adolescents and young adults in low- and middle-income countries, but our interests also span learning on gender norms across wider population groups and contexts.
+ALIGN connects a global community of researchers and thought leaders to challenge and change harmful gender norms.
+We focus in particular on adolescents and young adults in low- and middle-income countries, but our interests also span learning on gender norms across wider population groups and contexts.

-- Synthesise and share new knowledge and methodological innovations to better understand the dynamics of gender norms
+- synthesise and share new knowledge and methodological innovations to increase understanding around the dynamics of gender norms

-- Highlight innovative programmes and policies that identify 'what works' to change discriminatory and harmful gender norms at individual and institutional levels
+- highlight innovative programmes and policies to identify 'what works' to change discriminatory and harmful gender norms at individual and institutional levels

-- Encourage online dialogue and exchange on these norms and processes through our events and Twitter account
+- encourage dialogue and exchange on these norms and processes through our events and Twitter account

-- Foster in-person interaction and collaboration on gender norms between implementers, researchers, policy makers and donors in the Global South and Global North
+- foster personal interaction and collaboration on gender norms between implementers, researchers, policy makers and donors in the Global South and Global North

-- Support innovation and lesson learning through the re-granting activities that provide small grants for research, learning and convening
+- support innovation and lesson learning through the re-granting activities that provide small grants for research, learning and convening

-Why does ALIGN focus on gender norms affecting adolescents and young people?
+Why does ALIGN focus on gender norms that affect adolescents and young people?

 Some of the effects of gender norms are unique to adolescents and young people, while others are common to people across a wide age range.
-ALIGN therefore focuses on adolescence and youth within broader learning and knowledge about the effects of harmful gender norms and how best to change them.
+ALIGN, therefore, focuses on adolescence and youth within a broader base of learning and knowledge about the impact of harmful gender norms and how best to change them.

 How can you join ALIGN’s Community of Practice?

-To join the Community of Practice, simply visit the site and sign up for our newsletter.
-There are many ways to be involved with ALIGN.
-These include:
+To join our Community of Practice, simply explore the site and sign up for our newsletter.
+There are many ways you can get involved with ALIGN.